-Klinefelter syndrome (KS) is the most prevalent sex chromosome disorder in males and is the most common genetic cause of male infertility.^{1,2} First described in 1942 as an endocrine disorder characterized by high follicle-stimulating hormone (FSH) levels, small firm testes, gynecomastia, and hypogonadism.3 The most common chromosomal aberration of KS is 47,XXY, where an additional X chromosome is present.
-The pathogenesis of KS can be explained by non-disjunction in either meiotic divisions during germ-cell development, or in early embryonic mitotic cell divisions.4 A subset of KS, mosaic Klinefelter syndrome (46,XY/47,XXY), occurs when the extra X chromosome is only present in a certain proportion of cells.
-Men with mosaic KS have a higher prognostic value of spermatogenesis than men with non-mosaic KS.5
+Klinefelter syndrome (KS) is the most prevalent sex chromosome disorder in males and is the most common genetic cause of male infertility.
+First described in 1942 as an endocrine disorder characterized by high follicle-stimulating hormone (FSH) levels, small firm testes, gynecomastia, and hypogonadism.
+The most common chromosomal aberration of KS is 47,XXY, where an additional X chromosome is present.
+The pathogenesis of KS can be explained by non-disjunction in either meiotic divisions during germ-cell development, or in early embryonic mitotic cell divisions.
+A subset of KS, mosaic KS (46,XY/47,XXY), occurs when the extra X chromosome is only present in a certain proportion of cells.
+Men with mosaic KS have a higher prognostic value of spermatogenesis than men with non-mosaic KS.

-The Y chromosome is composed of many genes known to drive gonadal differentiation and testicular development.6 Despite its importance in creating the male phenotype, the chromosome contains a large proportion of repetitive genetic elements rendering it unstable and prone to deletions, termed Y chromosome microdeletions (YCM).7 Microdeletions of a specific region of the Y chromosome long arm, the azoospermia factor (AZF) locus, are commonly associated with impaired spermatogenesis.
-After KS, YCM is the second most common genetic cause of male infertility.1
+The Y chromosome is composed of many genes known to drive gonadal differentiation and testicular development.6 Despite its importance in creating the male phenotype, the chromosome contains a large proportion of repetitive genetic elements, rendering it unstable and prone to deletions - termed Y chromosome microdeletions (YCM).7 Microdeletions of a specific region of the Y chromosome long arm, the azoospermia factor (AZF) locus, are commonly associated with impaired spermatogenesis.
+After KS, YCM is the second most common genetic cause of male infertility.1 multiple AZF loci (e.g., AZFab) vs. classical (single-interval deleted) AZF deletions (e.g., AZFa).
+Besides impaired spermatogenesis, men with YCM typically present with higher FSH levels and inconsistent effects of luteinizing hormone (LH), testosterone levels, and testicular volume.8 The prevalence of YCM varies depending on geographic and ethnic background, but the global prevalence among men with non-obstructive azoospermia has been reported to be approximately 7.6%.9 Given the high prevalence of KS and YCM in non-obstructive azoospermia, it is recommended to test for both during the clinical evaluation of severely oligozoospermic patients.

 The AZF locus can be classified into four intervals (AZFa, AZFb, AZFc, AZFd), where the severity of male infertility is greatest in AZFa deletions and decreases with subsequently deleted intervals.
-In addition to the specific Y chromosome interval deleted, the severity of infertility phenotypes is correlated to the size of deletion - complete versus partial, and multiple AZF loci (e.g., AZFa) versus classical (single interval deleted) AZF deletions (e.g., AZFa).
+In addition to the specific Y chromosome interval deleted, the severity of infertility phenotypes is correlated to the size of deletion - complete vs. partial, and